reebalazs/grunt-collection-helper/README.md

     }

-The `collection.json` can be provided locally, or originated from a packae installed by a supported packaging / installation method.
+The `collection.json` can be provided locally, or originated from a package installed by a supported packaging / installation method.

 ## Goals ##